Skip to content

 For aerial advice, see our aerial section.

-If you're not able to get Freeview now, you should be able to get one of the other digital TV services.
+Consider the alternatives If you’re not able to get Freeview now, you should be able to get one of the other digital TV services.
 These include:

 See our Digital TV options page for our rundown on the options.